 Besides serving a commemorative purpose, proceeds from its sale should be used to defray the cost of maintenance and operations of Grant’s Tomb and other sites related to Grant’s life and public career.

-The U.S. Postal Service should issue Grant bicentennial postage stamps—ideally a set of four showing Grant at different stages of life, which was the format adopted for Lincoln stamps issued in 2009 for the bicentennial of his birth.
-We encourage the general public to write the Postal Service’s Citizens’ Stamp Advisory Committee recommending that the Postal Service issue Grant bicentennial stamps in 2022.
+The U.S. Postal Service should issue Grant postage stamps—ideally a set of four showing Grant at different stages of life, which was the format adopted for Lincoln stamps issued in 2009 for the bicentennial of his birth.
+While the Postal Service did not respond affirmatively to requests by the GMA and others to adopt this theme in 2022, we encourage the general public to write the Postal Service’s Citizens’ Stamp Advisory Committee recommending that the Postal Service do so for a future issue of stamps.
 The Committee’s address is as follows:

 Citizens’ Stamp Advisory Committee